jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **2. Prepare data by collecting and storing the information.**

+Candidate Data

 All data on state legislative candidates can be found at the Colorado Secretary of State’s website.
-Unfortunately, there are no available reports that include important attributes like the candidate’s district, political party etc. Copying and pasting this data from hundreds of candidates would be incredibly time consuming, so I built a simple web scraper in python to automate the process.
+Unfortunately, there are no available reports that include important attributes like the candidate’s district, political party etc. Copying and pasting this data for hundreds of candidates would be incredibly time consuming, so I built a simple web scraper in python to automate the process.
 The scraper saves all of the data as a CSV file.
 [The python code for this scraper has been uploaded to this project folder.](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/candidate_data_scraper.py)

+District Geographical Data

 The shapefiles containing polygon data for each legislative district are easily downloaded from public sources.
 There are separate shapefiles for the Colorado House and Colorado Senate, so I used ArcMap to combine them into a single table.

-We now have two tables, one which contains all of the candidates running for office this year and their attributes, and another that contains all of the 100 legislative districts in Colorado and their attributes (polygon info).
+Contribution Data

+The contribution data can be downloaded in bulk in csv form.

 ## **3. Process data by cleaning and checking the information.**

-The next step is to upload the data into MySQL Workbench to clean and process the data with SQL.
+The next step is to upload the 3 data datasets into MySQL Workbench to clean and process the data with SQL.
 [You can view the SQL code here.](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/voting_district_locater/candidate_data_cleaning.sql)

 ## **4. Analyze data to find patterns, relationships, and trends.**